A study of retardation models for phenomenological interactions in hadronic physics: Introduction

 Nevertheless, it is worthwhile to investigate the possible effects related to retardation, taking into account that retardation is generally considered a specific characteristic of particle interactions in field theory and could give nonnegligible contributions in strongly interacting systems.
 0.5 truecm

-This point represents the main motivation of the present work.
-In other words, we try to study different modelizations of the retardation effects that can be used in hadronic constituent quark interacions.
-The use of coordinate space will be emphasized in order to understand in a more intuitive way the contribution of the different terms.
+This last point represents the main motivation of the present work.
+In other words, we show that retardation (or \textit{relative time effect}), which is usually lost when reducing the four-dimensional Bethe-Salpeter equation \cite{sabe,bethes} to a three-dimensional wave equation without relative time, can be absorbed into the momentum dependence of the interaction operator, directly affecting the physical strength of the interaction.
+To this aim, we try to study different modelizations of the retardation effects that can be used in hadronic constituent quark interactions.

-We try to construct a retarded interaction \textit{operator} by using a procedure that relies on classical electrodynamics, more precisely, on the well-known Li\'enard-Wiechert (LW) construction, also assuming constant momenta of the interacting particles.
+In the first part of the work, the use of coordinate space will be emphasized in order to understand in a more intuitive way the contribution of the different terms.
+To this aim, we try to construct a retarded interaction \textit{operator} by using a procedure that relies on classical electrodynamics, more precisely, on the well-known Li\'enard-Wiechert (LW) construction, also assuming constant momenta of the interacting particles.

-A series expansion of this operator is performed at the end of the procedure to calculate numerically the operator matrix elements.
+Then, a series expansion of this operator is performed in order to calculate numerically the operator matrix elements.

 Finally, we compare our model with the tree-level Feynman diagram calculation, showing a substantial physical agreement of the two approaches.
 In this respect, the present work helps to understand the physical meaning of retardation in coordinate space and, in this way, motivates further calculations that can be developed directly in momentum space, starting from the tree-level Feynman diagram interaction.